• About Connective

 A bad advertisement is kind of like a multi-vehicle car crash.
 You know you should turn away, but sometimes you can’t help yourself from looking – even as you cringe and thank your lucky stars that you are not the advertising executive who signed off on the ad.

 The moral of the story is not to cut corners when it comes to putting in the effort to understand your audience, craft a clear message, and create quality visuals.
-And, there’s a silver lining.
-After sharing some of our favorite “bad ads,” we’ll walk you through how you can recover from unsuccessful ad campaigns.
+Beyond these shocking examples, we’ll explore why such mistakes happen and offer practical ways to avoid them in your advertising efforts.
+And here’s the silver lining: after sharing some of our favorite “bad ads,” we’ll walk you through how brands can recover from advertising disasters.

-Get ready to laugh (or gasp in horror) when you see these 5 advertising fails.
+Get ready to laugh (or gasp in horror) when you see these 8 advertising fails and the lessons they teach us.

 Dettol created a killer ad campaign – literally.
 The ad featured an image of a guy who had just stabbed someone and created a bloody crime scene.
 The caption, “When ordinary soap just won’t do,” suggested that if you’re going to make someone unalive, this is the product to help you clean up the mess.
 Murder is illegal, mmmkay?